 Two options to help make your pet's healthcare more affordable include wellness plans and pet insurance.
-While pet owners can enjoy distinct benefits of both options, it's important to understand the differences between them.
+While pet owners can enjoy the distinct benefits of both options, it's important to understand the differences between them.
 Today, our Palmyra vets explain more about wellness plans and pet insurance.

 Protecting Your Pet's Future

 While wellness plans and pet insurance each offer benefits, they are very different.
 Understanding what types of services your pet will and won't be covered for is critical, whether you choose a wellness plan or pet insurance.
-By understanding these options you won't be left out of pocket when you visit your vet or need to plan payment for your pet's veterinary care.
+By understanding these options you won't be left out of pocket when you visit your vet or need to plan to pay for your pet's veterinary care.

 With wellness plans, you may find it easier to cover the cost of routine veterinary care.
 Unlike pet insurance, you only pay for the treatments and services you use throughout the year.

 Wellness plans help pet owners adopt a more proactive approach to their pet's veterinary care by paying a small monthly amount rather than a lump sum at each visit.
 These plans allow your vet to detect early signs of any diseases or conditions your pet may have before they become more serious, and more costly to treat.

 Generally, wellness plans cover routine vet care including wellness exams, parasite preventives, annual blood testing, and vaccines.
 Improving and maintaining the standard of your pet’s overall health during their lifetime is easier because these plans spread out the cost of routine vet care.

 Should your pet require emergency veterinary care, pet insurance helps you to take care of the cost of treatment.

 The fact is that emergency treatment or treating an illness like cancer or diabetes can become very expensive.
 If you have pet insurance it means you will have financial help to pay the bills for any conditions and accidents that are covered by your pet insurance policy.